sr42-dev/scaling-spoon/README.md

 # scaling-spoon

 A master repository containing all the SME issued material for the Integrated Robotics and Applied Computer Vision course of PESU IO Slot 14 (2022).
+Images from the best submissions will be featured on this README.md

 ![Cover Image](./resources/graphics/courseCover.jpeg)